VOMPECCC: A Modular Completion Framework for Emacs

 The typical configuration sets completion-styles to '(orderless basic), with partial-completion for the file category so that ~/d/s expands path components like ~/Documents/src.
 The fallback to basic is deliberate: some Emacs features (TRAMP hostname completion, dynamic completion tables) require a prefix-matching style.

-Because Orderless is a standard completion style, it works with any completion UI that uses Emacs's completing-read API: Vertico, Icomplete, the default *Completions* buffer, and even the minibuffer in Emacs's stock configuration.
+Let's keep beating the dead horse of this post's theme: because Orderless is a standard completion style, it works with any completion UI that uses Emacs's completing-read API: Vertico, Icomplete, the default *Completions* buffer, and even the minibuffer in Emacs's stock configuration.

 Created: April 2020.
 Stars: ~979.
 Available on: GNU ELPA.

-8. Marginalia: The Annotation Layer marginalia annotations
+7. Marginalia: The Annotation Layer marginalia annotations

 Marginalia detects the category of the current completion (files, commands, variables, faces, buffers, bookmarks, packages, etc.) and selects an appropriate annotator function.
 The detection works through two mechanisms: marginalia-classify-by-command-name (lookup table keyed by calling command) and marginalia-classify-by-prompt (regex matching against the minibuffer prompt text).